It’s a three-way creature feature

 its darker moments.
 I feel it gets just a little too carried away with random

-“shock-value”, that if forgot to give any meaning or depth to certain horrific
+“shock-value”, and forgot to give any meaning or depth to certain horrific

 events.
 Take for example the scene when the Penguin kidnaps the Ice Princess